Grammar was pretty wank, so the article has been edited a bit, it was late when I wrote this ...

 The server costs are going to be very light and we have no interest in starting an empire.
-We’ll keep it to a small upfront cost, maybe with some premium skins or boats, run some donations on the landing page or something, we haven’t really thought about it.
+We’ll keep it to a small upfront cost, maybe with some premium skins or ships, run some donations on the landing page or something.

 When will it be released?

 Not sure, there are only a few of us working on it, it's going to take a while.

 Is Shallow Space coming out on mobile now??